Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 - Deploying a Jupyter notebook in your Kubernetes cluster.
   - Deploy with the default container (<https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html>)
 - Get information about the notebook using Kubernetes commands.
-- Access the notebook and set a password using the TOKEN from the container.
+- Access the Notebook using a token.
 - Run “Hello, world!” on your Jupyter notebook.
-  - Create a new notebook and run Hello, World.
+  - Create a new notebook and run Hello, World!
 Congrats, that was your first notebook on Kubernetes!
 - Load an example Tensorflow Tutorial Notebook
   - Run the Notebook and update a section or two.